Losing Uncle Teddy and Aunt Mary: A Reflection on Family, Love, and Healing Generational Trauma

 Reflection for You: How have your parents, aunts, or uncles shaped the way you give and receive love?

-My own podcast episode, Healing the Mother-Daughter Wound, shares tools for overcoming mother-daughter wounds and deepening women’s emotional healing.
+My podcast episode, Healing the Mother-Daughter Wound, shares tools for deepening women’s emotional healing.

 3. Finding Healing Through Gratitude and Reflection